mannongaidien82/nhk-easy-ruby/README.md

 This will return a `NHK::Easy::NewsList` instance from the NHK API.

-TODO: In order to get the featured articles from NHK, we should implement a similar feature for `top_news()`.
+**TODO**: In order to get the featured articles from NHK, we should implement a similar feature for `top_news()`.

 As a side note, the `Client` makes all requests with the following base uri: